dlehn/Skype-Utility-Project/README.md

 ## What can it do?

 The most notable features are:
-- Enable/disable text formatting: The latest Skype version started automatically formatting sent messages based on some special characters (e.g. \*bold\* or ~strike~) which annoyed a lot of people (including us).
-You can now turn that off permanently with just one click!
 - Change notification window positioning: Notification window positioning now works smoothly with multiple connected displays.
 You can, of course, also choose on which display and where on that display your notification windows are supposed to appear.
 - Hide Ads: Hide the advertisement banners above conversations.
 This will not affect Ads on the Skype "Home" page.